-The True Cost has done so much with me.
-In the documentary you see children working with mothers and so I realized that I made a subconscious contribution to their nasty living conditions through my buying behavior.
+The True Cost has done so much for me.
+In the documentary you see children working with mothers and so I realised that I made a subconscious contribution to their nasty living conditions through my buying behaviour.
 In combination with seeing The True Cost and my training as a documentary maker, a lot has been triggered.
 I knew I had to change this.
-My mission to make more people aware of this what is born.
+My mission to make more people aware of what is born.

-However, the way and way was still very searching.
+However, the path was still very searching.
 That’s why I spent four years looking for initiatives with my camera, interviewing people, writing a lot and helping sustainable brands with their communication to the outside world.
-After 4 years, that resulted in the documentary Positive Chain of Change or my graduation project.
+After 4 years, that resulted in the documentary Positive Chain of Change, my graduation project.

 Hatsup makes sustainable products and ensures that someone with a mental illness is helped with every purchase.